bunnytrack/BTNetSwearFilter/README.md

 ## To Do
 * Make case-insensitive
-* Optionally allow swear words as part of other words (i.e. Scunthorpe)
+* Optionally allow swear words as part of other legitimate words (e.g. "Scunthorpe")